szczepankras/simple-data-adverity-warehouse/README.md

  <h3> Tech stack </h3>
 <ul>
   <li> As the requirement we should provide flexible and efficient way of querying.
 So becuase of this reason I decided to use GraphQL https://graphql.org/ </li>
-  <li> It helps to query data in flexible way without tons of customized endpoints with complex query params structure </li>
+  <li> It helps to query data in flexible way without tons of customized endpoints with complex query/body params structures </li>
   <li> I load file directly from yor S3 bucket </li>
   <li> As a data store I've used your favourite one - PostrgreSQL :) </li>
   <li> App bases on Spring Boot and the spring releated modules like Srping Data JPA.